IBM/nz-lab/docs/nz-05-Loading-and-Unloading-Data.md

 environment.
 This framework contains more than one component, some of these components are:

-External Tables -- These are tables stored as flat files on the host or client systems and registered like tables in the Netezza Performance Server catalog.
+External Tables - These are tables stored as flat files on the host or client systems and registered like tables in the Netezza Performance Server catalog.
 They can be used to load data into the Netezza Performance Server or unload data to the file system.

-nzload -- This is a wrapper command line tool around external tables that provides an easy method loading data into the Netezza Performance Server.
+`nzload` - This is a wrapper command line tool around external tables that provides an easy method loading data into the Netezza Performance Server.

-Format Options -- These are options for formatting the data load to and from external tables.
+Format Options - These are options for formatting the data load to and from external tables.

 ## 1.1 Objectives